expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-Returns a promise that resolves to a boolean that specifies whether this device is rooted.
+Returns a Promise that resolves to a `boolean` that specifies whether this device is rooted.
 On web, the boolean is always `false`.

 **Examples**